Gian-Paolo Dotto

-Gian-Paolo Dotto is an American and Swiss researcher and professor at Massachusetts General Hospital, Boston (MA) and the University of Lausanne.
+Gian-Paolo Dotto is an Italian researcher and professor at Massachusetts General Hospital, Boston (MA) and the University of Lausanne.
 His research focuses on genetic and epigenetic determinants of Cancer susceptibility and pre-malignant to malignant conversion.

 Career

 Dotto obtained his medical degree in 1979 from the University of Turin, Italy and attained his PhD in Genetics at The Rockefeller University, New York, in 1983.
 In 1984, he pursued postdoctoral work at the Whitehead Institute/MIT in Cambridge Massachusetts.
 In 1987, he moved on to fulfill a position as assistant professor of Pathology at Yale University, New Haven, Connecticut.